sinoz/osrs-docs/timers.md

-*This thread is still under construction and may experience significant changes in the future A lot of the information provided here is theoretical and yet to be tested in depth.*
+*This thread is still under construction and may experience significant changes in the future.
+A lot of the information provided here is theoretical and yet to be tested in depth.*

 ---